 About Catalyst CEO Champions For Change

-Today, our group includes more than 80 high-profile CEOs whose companies represent more than 11 million employees and over $3 trillion in revenue globally.7 These leaders are drawing a line in the sand and publicly pledging to advance more women, particularly women of color, into senior leadership positions and onto their boards.
-And they are sharing their data on women’s advancement so we can collectively measure and report our progress.
+Today, our group includes a growing community of more than 80 high-profile CEOs whose companies represent more than 11 million employees and over $3 trillion in revenue globally.5 These leaders are drawing a line in the sand and publicly pledging to advance more women, particularly women from marginalized racial and ethnic groups, into senior leadership positions and onto their boards.

 Affirmation of Support

-We believe in the power of diversity and inclusion.
-As business leaders we know that making room for everyone to succeed at work is not only the right thing to do, it’s the smart thing.
-It improves innovation, boosts corporate performance, and energizes employee engagement.8 Progress has been made, but there is still much to do.
+Progress has been made, but there is still much to do.
 Women, particularly women from marginalized racial and ethnic groups, are underrepresented in senior levels of management and on boards.
 It’s time for more rapid change and that requires taking a bold stand.

 As senior leaders, we hold ourselves and our teams accountable to make change happen and accelerate diversity, inclusion, and equity of opportunity within our organizations.
 We won’t rest until we can all succeed together.